Enjoying Murcia: culture, environment, climate, ...

 Check out this video and read on to know why you should come to Murcia!

 - Our Spanish school is small and therefore each student receives personal attention.
 The atmosphere is very friendly and welcoming - something that is difficult to achieve with larger schools.

 - As fewer people come to Murcia than other more touristy Spanish hubs such as Barcelona, Alicante or Madrid, you are unlikely to hear English or other languages during your stay - thus creating the perfect environment to really immerse yourself in the Spanish language and culture.
 Embrace the local life, grab some local tapas and relax.
 But don’t expect ‘no hablo español’ to get you that far.

 - It's surprisingly easy to get around by foot.
-The vast majority of anything that you would need to access or even the family homes and apartments themselves are in the city centre.
+The vast majority of anything that you would need to get access to or even the family homes and apartments themselves are in the city centre.

 - The weather!
 Sitting on the aptly named Costa Cálida, Murcia boasts 330 days of sunshine each year and is the third sunniest region in all of Spain.